zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 [APZ 196.2] (# apz196.2) # apz196.2 .ref .apz} "What kind of person is here?
 If so, what is the nature of the person who is behaving here?
 Criticizes (should) conduct in any sense by any means in a note, There are do's and don'ts.
-What’s invisible, someone here Prostitutes behave where they are.
+What's invisible, someone here Prostitutes behave where they are.
 The owner is where the dead women live, Where the girls live, where the monks live, where the monks live, where the alcohol is Where Karana resides, he allies himself with kings and royal nobles